HL7/US-Core/source/pages/_includes/us-core-provenance-intro.md

 The following are example usage scenarios for the US Core Provenance profile:

--   Query or the Provenance records belonging to an Allergy
+-   Query for the Provenance records associated with an Allergy
--   Query or the Provenance records belonging to Document
+-   Query for the Provenance records associated with a Problem

 ### Mandatory and Must Support Data Elements